kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 app.plugin.use(new PluginOAuth())
 ```

-This strategy allows to create user in Kuzzle if they don't already exists when they login for the first time.
+This strategy allows to create users in Kuzzle if they don't already exist when they login for the first time.

 ### `oauth` Strategy Configuration